-Recommendation: Congress should examine potentially fraudulent fundraising and spending activities of certain political committees.
+Recommendation: Congress should examine potentially fraudulent fundraising and spending activities of certain political committees that are often referred to as "scam PACs."
 These committees solicit contributions with promises of supporting candidates, but then disclose minimal or no candidate support activities while engaging in significant and continuous fundraising, which predominantly funds personal compensation for the committees' organizers.
 In many cases, all funds raised by this subset of political committees are provided to fundraising vendors, direct mail vendors, and consultants in whom the political committees' officers appear to have financial interests.
-Based on its examination, Congress should amend the Federal Election Campaign Act to address and prohibit fraudulent fundraising practices.
+Based on its examination, Congress should amend the Federal Election Campaign Act to address, define, and prohibit fraudulent fundraising practices.

 Explanation: Most political committees appropriately use vendors and consultants in support of their fundraising and political efforts, and these vendors are often compensated with significant amounts that constitute large percentages of committees' disbursements.
 Yet, from its examination of campaign finance disclosure reports and media accounts, the Federal Election Commission is seeing a recurring pattern of certain unauthorized political committees soliciting contributions with fundraising materials that promise to use solicited funds to support candidates, sometimes even implying that the materials originate from a named candidate for Federal office without that candidate's knowledge or permission.
 Then, the contributions are not used as indicated in the solicitations, but instead for significant and continuous fundraising by the committees.
 In some cases, 90 percent or more of their disbursements are paid to vendors in which the committees' officers have a financial interest, while 10 percent or less of their disbursements are spent on candidate-support activities, such as contributions to candidates, independent expenditures, or donations to state and local candidates.
+The Federal Bureau of Investigation has recently warned of an increase in reports of potentially fraudulent PACs.

-The Commission believes that Congress should give the Commission the authority to protect contributors from committees that defraud their contributors.
+The Commission believes that Congress should give the Commission the authority to protect contributors from these scam PACs or committees that defraud their contributors.
 Congress should consider whether any political committee should be permitted to solicit contributions with false promises of supporting candidates, but then, over the course of years, deliver only support of the committee's vendors.
 While legal recourse against such committees might be pursuable under mail- and wire-fraud statutes or the Lanham Act, candidates and contributors who believe they have been victimized by these committees often seek the FEC's assistance.
 Amending FECA to address and prohibit fraudulent solicitation, including false claims of candidate endorsement and the use of the federal political committee as an artifice to defraud contributors solely to enrich committee organizers, would provide the Commission jurisdiction to consider the complaints of aggrieved candidates and contributors.

-Another troubling aspect of this recurring pattern is the frequency of relationships between the individuals who established or operate the political committees and the vendors who receive a large amounts of the committees' disbursements.
+Another troubling aspect of this recurring pattern is the frequency of relationships between the individuals who established or operate the political committees and the vendors who receive large amounts of the committees' disbursements.
 In some instances, the committees pay fees directly to individuals who established or operated the committees, and in other instances, the fees are paid to entities with financial relationships with those who established or operate the committee.
 Congress could also consider adding standards addressing payments to vendors with financial relationships with the individuals who establish or operate political committees.